bevyengine/bevy/release-content/release-notes/headless-widgets.md

 skill and subtlety, particularly if we want first-class accessibility support.
 It's not a burden we want to put on the average indie developer.

-In the web development world, "headless" widget libraries, such as react-headless and reakit have become popular.
+In the web development world, "headless" widget libraries, such as [headlessui](https://headlessui.com/) and [reakit](https://reakit.io/) have become popular.
 These provide standardized widgets that implement all of the correct interactions and behavioral logic, including integration with screen readers, but which are unstyled.
 It's the responsibility of the game developer to provide the visual style and animation for the widgets, which can fit the overall style of their game.

 With this release, Bevy introduces a collection of headless or "core" widgets.
 These are components which can be added to any UI Node to get widget-like behavior.
 The core widget set includes buttons,